 - Vehicles will not be over-crowded and animals will be transported in conditions guaranteed not to cause injury or unnecessary suffering

-- The journey time for all animals being transported will not exceed 8 hours.
+- The journey time for all animals being transported does not exceed 8 hours.
 We are working with our suppliers to improve on this across all sources.

-- Broiler chickens – the time from first the bird loaded to the last bird slaughtered will not exceed 8 hours.
+- Broiler chickens – the time from first the bird loaded to the last bird slaughtered does not exceed 8 hours.

-- Ducks – the time from the first bird loaded to the last bird slaughtered will not exceed 4 hours.
+- Ducks – the time from the first bird loaded to the last bird slaughtered does not exceed 4 hours.

-- Dairy Cattle – the maximum journey time will not exceed 8 hours
+- Dairy Cattle – the maximum journey time does not exceed 8 hours

-- Sheep – the maximum journey time will not exceed 8 hours.
+- Sheep – the maximum journey time does not exceed 8 hours.

-- Pigs – the maximum time from the first animal loaded to the last animal unloaded will not exceed 8 hours.
+- Pigs – the maximum time from the first animal loaded to the last animal unloaded does not exceed 8 hours.

 - Farmed Fish – we are currently reviewing live transports time with all suppliers to identify transportation times throughout the supply chain.
 Our Policy will be published in late 2019.